Yayao: Geography and environment

 The Yayao River basin supports rice paddies, lychee orchards, and fish ponds that have sustained the region for centuries.

 In the last 20 years, the Yayao River and other Dong River tributaries have been affected by pollutants—mainly caused by industrial and agricultural runoff.
 To restore water quality and improve flood protections, the district government launched the “Yayao River Comprehensive Remediation Project” and the “Yayao River Greenway Demonstration Section.”

 Completed in 2021, the 3 km greenway links historical villages via scenic walkways, restored wetlands, and cultural interpretation areas.

 Follow-up sewage management and eco-restoration projects were announced in 2024.

 Cultural heritage

 Architectural heritage

-Yayao retains traditional Lingnan architectural examples.
+Yayao Township retains traditional Lingnan architectural examples.
 The Wu Clan Main Ancestral Hall (吴氏大宗祠), dating to the Ming dynasty, features a three-hall, three-courtyard layout with brick carvings and swallow-tail rooflines.
 Other Qing-era ancestral halls and residences are listed as local-level cultural relics.